 What is PD SELF?

-PD SELF (the Parkinson’s Disease Self Efficacy Learning Forum) is a national program of the Movement Disorders Foundation designed to provide people with Parkinson’s (PWPs) an in-depth understanding of the disease and self-efficacy tools to manage PD with confidence thereby improving the quality of their life.
-PD SELF was developed in 2013 by PWP Diane Cook and validated through a clinical trial sponsored by the Colorado Neurological Institute in Denver, CO.
-The 2020-2021 season will be the seventh continuous year it has been given.
+PD SELF (the Parkinson’s Disease Self Efficacy Learning Forum) is a national program of the Movement Disorders Foundation designed to provide newly diagnosed people with Parkinson’s an in-depth understanding of the disease and self-efficacy tools to manage PD with confidence thereby improving the quality of their life.
+PD SELF was developed in 2013 by Diane Cook and validated through a clinical trial sponsored by the Colorado Neurological Institute in Denver, CO.
+The 2021-2022 season will be the eighth continuous year it has been given.
 It is now in 13 metropolitan areas.

 Self-efficacy is a scientifically based approach that helps people with Parkinson’s develop the motivation, skills, and knowledge to manage PD.
 Self-efficacy can be defined as the ability to have influence over the conditions that affect our lives.